Bentley Bentayga review - MPG, CO2 and running costs

 With its staggering performance, and a breath-taking price, you won’t be surprised to learn the Bentayga falls into the top Group 50 insurance category regardless of engine.

-That means owners must expect to take quite a hit, but again that’s nothing out of the ordinary in the luxury sector.
+Whatever model you choose you will see a significant drop in value over the three year period, but again that’s nothing out of the ordinary in the luxury sector.
 However, the bespoke nature of the Bentley brand means those owners lured into shelling out small fortunes for special interior trims, finishes and accessories could be faced with actual residual values far below those predicted for the standard model.

 In this review